lwvmobile/dsd-fme/examples/Example_Usage.md

 Currently uncoded/unknown DMR trunking systems include Hytera XPT.

-Trunking Note4: NXDN Trunking may also require a channel map file, depending on the system.
+Trunking Note4: NXDN TRunking will require a channel map.
+Please see the example folder for an appropriate channel map. ~NXDN Trunking may also require a channel map file, depending on the system.
 If it uses a custom range (above 800), then channels will need to be mapped.
-If channels do not require mapping (have channels below 800) but you are not tuning properly, then please use a channel_map and please report the issue in the issues along with the channels you are tuning and the actual rf frequency so corrections can be made.
+If channels do not require mapping (have channels below 800) but you are not tuning properly, then please use a channel_map and please report the issue in the issues along with the channels you are tuning and the actual rf frequency so corrections can be made.~

 Channel Map and Group CSV Note: Leave the top line of the channel_map.csv and group.csv as the label, do not delete the line, if no line is there, dsd_import skips the first line so it will not import the first channel or first group in those files if there is something there that isn't a label.